 Inside of every tooth, there is living tissue: veins, nerves, and an artery.
 You need these parts to sense the pressure and temperature of food and any other items that may touch your teeth.
 Certain types of bacteria can actually dig tiny holes into your tooth enamel and attach to the organic tissue.
 The tissue protects itself by swelling up.
 Because there is no room in the tooth for it to expand, it is instead constricted, resulting in a toothache.

-If you have a toothache, the first thing to do is to book an appointment with Szmanda Dental so Dr. Paul Szmanda, Jim Soblewski, Yvonne Schulke and Thomas Nichols can help you as soon as possible.
+If you have a toothache, the first thing to do is to book an appointment with Szmanda Dental so Dr. Paul Szmanda, Yvonne Schulke, Tom Nichols, Aaron Pavelski, and Kate Collelo can help you as soon as possible.
 We’ll give you fast and friendly treatment.
 If you’re traveling or can’t come into the office for other reasons, here’s a short term “Do It Yourself” guide for fighting toothaches:

 1. The 3 – 3 – 3 method: Take three ibuprofens three times a day for three days to reduce inflammation.
 Make sure you follow through or the ibuprofen could wear off and the toothache will swell again halfway through.